-When relevant international standards exist or establishment is imminent, the WTO member countries bear an obligation to establish such international standards as the basis for their technical regulations.
+When relevant international standards exist or establishment is imminent, the WTO member countries bear an obligation to use such international standards as the basis for their technical regulations.
 However, if the international standards are neither effective nor applicable to fulfill the legitimate objectives of the technical standards, due to climatic or geographical factors or due to basic technical problems, then there is no need to use them as the basis (Article 2.4 of the TBT Agreement).

 In the United States-Tuna II case (DS381), the Panel and the Appellate Body determined the applicability of the Article using the following three steps: (1) whether a relevant international standard exists or establishment of such a standard was imminent; (2) whether the international standard is used "as a basis" for the challenged technical regulation; and (3) whether there are any reasons for exemption.
-There is no definition of "international standards" in the TBT Agreement, but the "six principles of international standards" adopted in the second revised triennial TBT Agreement ((d) see (1)) is an interpretative guideline to this Article (the United States-Tuna II case (DS381)).
-The six principles that international standards should satisfy are: (1) transparency, (2)

-openness, (3) impartiality and consensus, (4) effectiveness and relevance, (5) coherence, and (6) a development dimension.
-The TBT Agreement triennial review adopted the text by the consensus of all the WTO member countries.
+According to precedent, the term "relevant" means "to bear upon, relate to or be pertinent to".
+In practice, the term is interpreted taking into account the similarity of the target products and technical requirements (EC-Sardines (DS231)).
+There is no definition of "international standards" in the TBT Agreement, but the "six principles of international standards" adopted in the second triennial review on TBT Agreement ((d) see (1)) is referenced as an interpretative guideline to this Article (the United States-Tuna II case (DS381)).
+The six principles that international standards should satisfy are: (1) transparency, (2) openness, (3) impartiality and consensus, (4) effectiveness and relevance, (5) coherence, and (6) a development dimension.
+The background of such reference was the triennial review on the TBT Agreement adopted the text by the consensus of all the WTO member countries.